nicholaswisee/Tucil1_13524037/README.md

-# LinkedIn Queens Solver
+# Brute-Force LinkedIn Queens Solver

-**Tucil1_13524037** - Brute Force N-Queens Solution

 A pure brute-force solver for the LinkedIn Queens puzzle that tests all possible queen placements to find valid configurations.

-## Program Description

-This program solves the LinkedIn Queens puzzle using a **pure brute-force algorithm** without any heuristics or optimizations.
+The brute-force approach used involves neither heuristics nor optimizations, and works purely by generating all valid placements of Queens.

+A Model-View-Controller (MVC) architecture is used to modularize a clean, modular approach to structure the project, using Gradle as the package manager + builder.

 ## Requirements